 A glossary of olive oil terminology

-Virgin - The use of the term "virgin" to describe an olive oil indicates that the oil was extracted at low temperatures by mechanical means only without the use of chemicals, and that it meets the quality standards for that grade.
+Virgin - The use of the term "virgin" generally describe an olive oil that was mechanically extracted without the use of chemicals.
+But the term can also refer to a grade of olive oil called “virgin” if it meets the quality standards established for that grade.
 If an olive oil is NOT described as "virgin," it is an indication that at least some of the olive oil in the product has been refined in a process similar to the process used for producing vegetable oil.
 Olive oil that has been refined by definition contains oil that is not as flavorful as virgin olive oils...but has the same desirable fatty acid composition (i.e. predominantly monounsaturated fat) as virgin oils.

 Extra Virgin - As in life, when it comes to olive oils, being a virgin is a yes or no proposition.
 When a virgin olive oil is described as being "extra," it does not mean it is "more" virgin; rather, the term indicates that the oil is a superior or premium virgin oil, meeting higher quality standards than those that apply for the ordinary "virgin" grade of olive oil.

 Cold-pressed and First Cold-Press - The use of the terms "cold pressed" or "first cold-press" on an extra virgin olive oil label is intended to indicate that the oil was extracted by mechanical means at temperatures below 27ºC (80.6ºF).
 The use of these terms is redundant; under the international standards now in effect around the world, in order for an olive oil to be labeled as "virgin" (including "extra virgin") it must be extracted by mechanical means at temperatures that will not alter the oil (and of course, without any chemicals).
 To the extent these terms refers to a "press," the term is mostly figurative--nearly all olive oil is extracted using other mechanical means (malaxers and centrifuges) instead of presses.
-So in today's world the terms "cold-pressed" and "first cold-press" have little actual significance.
+So in today's world the terms "cold-pressed" and "first cold-press" have little actual significance on a label of extra virgin olive oil.
 Learn more about how olive oil is extracted.